The program begins in September 2016 and ends in August of 2017.

 Yes, you need to apply to RF-PTCAS and Stanford's

-We have a very dynamic residency mentorship model and schedule.
+We have a very dynamic residency mentor relationship schedule.
 Our

-program uses multiple mentors over the course of the year, in addition
+program utilizes multiple mentors over the course of the year.
+You

 What is the difference between a primary mentor and a content mentor?